Composite & Porcelain Veneers in Kalamazoo

 The thin layer of enamel that is typically removed in preparation of veneers is typically referred to as minimal prep, as the tooth will need to be slightly adjusted for the veneer.
 Most applications will involve some sort of preparation, especially when there is a slight misalignment, chipping or cracking of the tooth.
 “No-prep” veneers can sometimes be used to fill slight gaps or spaces between teeth, but all treatments will be established on a case by case basis.

 - Porcelain is a very hard & solid material resistant to cracking & breakage

 - Color matching and shading is easily matched to surrounding teeth or lightened for aesthetics

 - Can last about 10x longer than composite veneers

 The procedure takes place over two office visits of about 2-3 hours each.
 The fabrication process takes about 1-2 weeks in between the first and second visit.

 Absolutely!
 The material in veneers is crafted to recreate the color, texture and translucence of natural tooth enamel.
 Much care is also take to fit the veneer over the existing tooth so that they match and align perfectly with the rest of your teeth.

-Composite can last for a couple of years but porcelain veneers generally tend to last between 7-10 years, however it is not uncommon to find patients with 15-20 year old veneers that still look great.
+Composite can last for approximately 4-6 years but porcelain veneers generally tend to last between 7-10 years, however it is not uncommon to find patients with 15-20 year old veneers that still look great.
 When properly cared for with good oral hygiene, they can last a very long time.